jalispran/amazon-aggregator/README.md

 # amazon-aggregator
-Aggregate product details details from amazon.in using search url
+Aggregate product details from amazon.in using search url